-Perhaps the biggest challenge was the necessity to coordinate the project tasks carried out by representatives of several multinationals: at Rieber & Søn, in addition to Norwegians, Poles and Czechs were involved in the work; King Oscar and BCC were represented by employees from Norway and Poland.
+Perhaps the biggest challenge was the necessity to coordinate the project tasks carried out by representatives of several multinationals: at Rieber & Søn, in addition to Norwegians, Poles and Czechs were involved in the work; King Oscar and SNP were represented by employees from Norway and Poland.
 And finally, SAP AG – a Norway subsidiary, but also consultants from Argentina as part of SLO.

 After these experiences – let us add, successful ones – what conclusions could you share with other managers who are preparing for similar projects?

 D.B.: Looking from today’s perspective, we can say that we attached too little importance to launching interfaces in the new system.
 This refers in particular to interfaces with the King Oscar logistics operator.
 We decided to use a middleware platform other than the one used in Rieber & Søn.
 For King Oscar, it was to be SAP Business Connector.
 Therefore, the interfaces could not be easily transferred from the previous installation, but they had to be developed practically from scratch.
 We did not realise that this operation would be so time-consuming.
-Despite the dedicated commitment displayed by BCC consultants, the interfaces got launched really last minute.
+Despite the dedicated commitment displayed by SNP consultants, the interfaces got launched really last minute.

 As mentioned earlier, the project practically took about one year and a half to be completed.
 However, it must be admitted that during the first few months the work was not too intense.
 As a result, there was really little time just before going live.
 I think that if we could have postponed the go-live of the system till the end of the year, the atmosphere would have been a lot less tense.
 But such things are always easy to judge after the fact, and difficult to plan in advance.